Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Moduli spaces of -constellations

-\begin{remark} Bridgeland, King and Reid~\cite{Bridgeland2001} first proved this result for Nakamura's $G$--Hilbert scheme.
-Craw and Ishii observed that the proof carries over to the more general moduli spaces of $G$--constellations.
-The fact that $\pi_{\theta}$ is a crepant resolution is essentially a consequence of $\Phi_\theta$ being an equivalence of derived category, in which case there exists a categorical criterion for a resolution to be crepant \cite{Bridgeland2001}*{Lemma~3.1}. \end{remark}
+\begin{Remark} Bridgeland, King and Reid~\cite{Bridgeland2001} f\/irst proved this result for Nakamura's $G$-Hilbert scheme.
+Craw and Ishii observed that their proof works more generally for moduli spaces of $G$-constellations.
+In the course of the proof of the fact that~$\Phi_\theta$ is an equivalence of derived categories one has to show that $\sM_\theta$ is smooth.
+This is achieved by appealing to a deep result from commutative algebra called the intersection theorem \cite[Theorem~7.1]{Bridgeland2001}.
+That $\pi_\theta$ is a~crepant resolution then follows from a categorical criterion for a~resolution to be crepant \cite[Lemma~3.1]{Bridgeland2001}. \end{Remark}

+Furthermore, for abelian subgroups $G$ of $\SL(3,\C)$ toric geometry techniques are used to prove a partial converse of Theorem~\ref{thm:bkr}.

-\begin{theorem}[Craw and Ishii~\cite{Craw2004}*{Theorem 1.1}] If $G$ is an abelian subgroup of $\SL(3,\C)$, then every projective crepant resolution of $\C^3/G$ is a moduli space of $\theta$--stable $G$--constellations for some generic $\theta\in\Theta_{\Q}$. \end{theorem}
+\begin{Theorem}[Craw and Ishii {\cite[Theorem~1.1]{Craw2004}}] If $G$ is an abelian subgroup of $\SL(3,\C)$, then every projective crepant resolution of $\C^3/G$ is a moduli space of $\theta$-stable $G$-constellations for some generic $\theta\in\Theta_{\Q}$. \end{Theorem}